 First, let us remember that God created sex and the human body with immense beauty.
 But, just as with all things, the beauty of sex and the human body is most clearly seen when they accord with their created purpose (Song of Solomon, 1 Corinthians 6:12-20).

 Pornography distorts the beauty of what God has created for the purpose of arousing lust and the objectification of the people in the video/picture.
 It tries to extract the pleasure and joy which God intended to be present in sex and the human body and divorce them from their proper context and purpose of marriage.
 This always results in harm, whether it’s spiritual, physical, or emotional.

-If we accept that the purpose of art is to display beauty, then pornography cannot be art because it presents a grossly distorted form of beauty, an ugliness which results from separating sex and the human body from their divinely intended purposes.
+If we accept that the purpose of art is to display beauty, then pornography cannot be art because it presents a grossly distorted form of beauty, an ugliness that results from separating sex and the human body from their divinely intended purposes.